 The group recommended to include an indication of current hardware performance when summarizing performance in future EE reporting.

-One participant introduced a paper that would be relevant for this work: Sun et. al., “Summarizing CPU and GPU Design Trends with Product Data “
+One participant introduced a paper that would be relevant for this work: Sun et. al., “Summarizing CPU and GPU Design Trends with Product Data”.

 One participant suggested that the memory size of current devices should also be captured and plotted when summarizing performance in future EE reporting.
 Here, the memory size would be the number of bytes needed to store the parameters.

-Near-term and long-term architectures

 One participant commented that it would be beneficial to discuss with other hardware companies if general GPU/TPU resources can be used in their decoding pipeline.

 One participant commented that it was unlikely in their architecture to use GPU/TPU resources if the coding tool is in the loop.